SrChen6/Rutes-i-Monuments/README.md

 ## Description
 These programs are the [second task for Algoritmics and Programming II](https://github.com/jordi-petit/ap2-rutes-i-monuments-2024).

 The project consists in obtaining information about routes in a certain region that hikers upload to the web to then create a graph of the common paths taken by all of them.
-Furthermore, there is an option to look for nearby monuments and find the shortest path to get there from a certain location.
-All of these graphs will be exported to a PNG and a KML file that the user can upload to [Google Earth](https://www.google.es/intl/es/earth/index.html).
+Furthermore, the programs will look for nearby monuments and find the shortest path to get there from a certain location.
+All of these graphs will be saved as a PNG and a KML file that the user can upload to [Google Earth](https://www.google.es/intl/es/earth/index.html).

 The routes are downloaded from [OpenStreetMap](https://www.openstreetmap.org/#map=12/41.3823/2.1279) and the monuments are imported from [Catalunya Medieval](https://www.catalunyamedieval.es/).